hananitallyson/hananitallyson/README.md

 # Hi there 👋
-- 💬 About me: I'm 18 years old.
+- 📄 About me: I'm 18 years old.
 I'm taking my 3rd year of Computer Science for the Internet at IFRN/CA. I'm also a full time nerd!
 - 🎲 Fun Facts: I'm a Dungeon Master (Tabletop RPG).
 I love kpop!
 My favorite fruit is watermelon.
 I used to be a 5Harmony fan.
 - 🌏 Nationality: Brazilian.
+- 💬 Languages: Portuguese, English.
 - 👦 My pronouns: He/Him.

 <div align="center" width="100vh">